 These diamond pads are going to make an impact on our industry, and at this point I am not sure that it is an entirely positive one.
 Some contractors are using these pads as a crutch to get the shine instead of grinding and refining the right way, using the densifier, and polishing up with effective diamond tooling.

 The use of diamond pads to get out of a jam or cut corners is often money- or time-motivated.
 This article is intended to make you think about when and why you should really use these tools.
 I recommend that serious concrete polishing craftspeople and trained cleaning professionals buy a set of coarse-to-fine diamond pads and use each for the right reasons and at the opportune time.

 First let’s agree on some basics.

 Nonwoven diamond floor pads are maintenance and cleaning pads that have been dipped or spray-applied with a coating that has billions of microscopic diamond particles in it.
-These diamonds come in different grit sizes, similar to bonded abrasives or diamond tooling.
+These nonwoven diamonds floor pads come in different grit sizes, similar to bonded abrasives or diamond tooling.
 However, diamond pad systems cost less and are less hassle than traditional diamond-bonded abrasives and equipment or the never-ending “wax, burnish, clean, strip and begin again” floor care routine.